dineshgulati933/portneuf_IWRRI/Readme.md

 ├── earthengine-js/         # JavaScript GEE scripts (linked below) ├── ee_python/              # Python API scripts for GEE
-├── prism_code/             # Python script to download prism data using api request ├── analysis/              # Jupyter Notebooks for exploration or analysis on HUC12 level ├── data/                   # (Optional) Contains exported sample files or metadata └── README.md
+├── prism_code/             # Python script to download prism data using api request ├── analysis/               # Jupyter Notebooks for exploration or analysis on HUC12 level ├── analysis2/              # Jupyter notebook with analysis based on landcover and Portneuf watershed is divided into three subwatershed
+└── README.md
 ```